devinkr/js-data-types/readme.md

 * Use string interpolation to add your first name and your last name to a new variable for your full name.
 * Get the first letter of your name using a string method.
-* Write your address using proper spacing in JavaScript.
+* Write your address using proper spacing in JavaScript (Hint: Escape Sequence).
 * Get just your first name from your full name variable.
 * Use a string method we haven't learned yet to do something else to your name!